Taiwan Resource Center for Chinese Studies (A Video Introduction)

 The TRCCS branches serves following specific functions:

 1. Presenting Taiwan's achievements and academic resources in the field of Chinese studies

 TRCCS partner organizations annually receive books, audio-visual materials and e-resources published in Taiwan.
-The NCL has also established an IP channel for partner organizations to search the digital resources of the library and CCS within copyright limits.
+The NCL has also established an IP channel for partner organizations to search the digital resources of the library, the CCS and major insitutes in Taiwan within copyright limits.
 In addition, the library provides a collection of links to other Sinological resources in Taiwan to further serve scholars and experts and expand research ability with win-win results.